almeidasilvaf/doubletrouble/README.md

 Besides classifying gene pairs, users can also classify genes, so that each gene is assigned a unique mode of duplication.

+Users can also calculate substitution rates per substitution site (i.e., Ka and Ks) from duplicate pairs, find peaks in Ks distributions with Gaussian Mixture Models (GMMs), and classify gene pairs into age groups based on Ks peaks.

 ## Installation instructions

 Get the latest stable `R` release from